IgorMundstein/WinMemoryCleaner/README.md

 2. Change the file build action property to Embedded Resource
 3. Rebuild and run the WinMemoryCleaner project

 💡 Google Translate tool will be used when a new version requires translated text changes.
-The contributor's efforts to submit updates will always be appreciated.
+The contributor's efforts to submit updates are always appreciated.

-♥️ Contributors
+⭐ Contributors

 - `Albanian (Shqip)` [Omer Rustemi](https://github.com/omerrustemicode)
 - `Arabic (اللغة العربية)` [Abdulmajeed-Alrajhi](https://github.com/Abdulmajeed-Alrajhi)